DiegoJimenezCR/supplier-risk-scorecard/README.md

 ## What's not done yet

 Weights and thresholds here are based on judgment, not fitted against real outcome data.
-Before this would run in production, I'd want to check the weights against actual supply disruptions or quality escapes, get sign-off on where the tier cutoffs sit, and figure out a process for manual overrides.
+Before this would run in production, I'd want to check the weights against actual supply disruptions or quality escapes, get sign off on where the tier cutoffs sit, and figure out a process for manual overrides.
 Splitting scoring (SQL) from presentation (Power BI) means recalibration doesn't require touching the dashboard at all.

 ## About